GregRos/preszr/README.md

 `preszr` doesn't use any fancy algorithms, the only magic is in the <a href="docs/format.md">format</a>.

-There's a library called [preserialize](https://preserialize.readthedocs.io/en/latest/) for python that does something similar, but `preszr` isn't related to it.

 ## Features

 🔗 Preserves references and prototypes!

-🐐 Supports all built-in data types and values as of 2022!<sup>1 </sup>
+🐐 Supports all built-in data types and values as of 2023!<sup>1 </sup>

 🐤 Space-efficient format!